britram/taps-transports/draft-ietf-taps-transports.md

 whereas UDP leaves this function to the upper layer protocol that uses UDP.

-Security features are often provided independent of the transport protocol, via Transport Layer Security (TLS, see {{transport-layer-security-tls-and- datagram-tls-dtls-as-a-pseudotransport}}) or by the application layer protocol itself.
+Security features are often provided independent of the transport protocol, via Transport Layer Security (TLS, see
+{{transport-layer-security-tls-and-datagram-tls-dtls-as-a-pseudotransport}})
+or by the application layer protocol itself.
 The security properties TLS provides to the application (such as confidentiality, integrity, and authenticity) are also features of the transport layer, even though they are often presently implemented in a